 It's the kind of "splash" hire that you know Washington owner Daniel Snyder would absolutely love to make.
 Washington is slowly tumbling into the abyss in 2019 and hasn't really been able to captivate their fanbase over the last several seasons.
 As fan interest, ticket sales and national media coverage wanes, a power play is a move you can be rest assured Washington will look to make in an effort to strong-arm their way back to relevancy.

 Don't believe me?
 Don't look any further than their first rumored target -- Pittsburgh Steelers head coach Mike Tomlin.
-ESPN's Ed Werder reported on Tuesday that a source "who knows Dan Snyder well and is aware of his thoughts on potential next Redskins head coaches" would start with Pittsburgh's Tomlin -- despite Tomlin being under contract with Pittsburgh, working for an organization that has had three head coaches since the time Richard Nixon took the Oval Office in Washington back in 1969.
+ESPN's Ed Werder reported that a source "who knows Dan Snyder well and is aware of his thoughts on potential next Redskins head coaches" would start with Pittsburgh's Tomlin -- despite Tomlin being under contract with Pittsburgh, working for an organization that has had three head coaches since the time Richard Nixon took the Oval Office in Washington back in 1969.

 Dan Snyder wants Tomlin?
 Good luck!
 Unless he's planning on channelling Nixon and sabotaging Pittsburgh from the inside out, it's extremely difficult to see Tomlin not back in the Steel City for the 2020 season.
 Would Washington trade assets to Pittsburgh in return for Tomlin?
 They don't have that much at their disposal -- with the exception of a 2020 1st-round pick likely to land in the top-5 overall.
 Pittsburgh just finished trading their own 1st-round pick to Miami for DB Minkah Fitzpatrick, so you have to figure it'd entice the Steelers...but you can't make this deal if you're Washington.
 So move to Plan B.